Frequently Asked Questions

 Q: What is a Dragon Dice Battle Ground?

 A: The Battle Ground is 18" square cloth covered with a rubberized printing.
 They have the Home in the center, Burial near you, Reserves and Dead to the sides.
 The far corner is marked "To the Frontier".
 They come in five different versions, one for each of the first five races (Coral Elves (blue), Dwarves (gold), Lava Elves (red), Goblins (gold), and Amazons (white)).
 They are designed to interlock four of them on a table.
+It also comes with a booklet that is a little history of the world (Heart of Stone and Flame) Here is a link to see what they look like: playmat

 Top of page